Last Updated on

 I struggled with writing but I knew if I wanted to compete online I needed to write and build a successful blog.

-I wrote everything in an eBook to help speed up the learning process for you.
+I wrote everything I have learned over the years in an eBook to help speed up the learning process for you.

-If you struggle writing blogs or you are just starting your art blog you might want to consider joining the other artists who have purchased my eBook.
+If you struggle writing blogs or you are just starting your art blog you might want to consider reading my eBook.
 28 Day Blogging Challenge for Visual Artists